f5devcentral/f5-ast-labs/docs/class1/module2/lab3.rst

     .. code-block:: console

-        2024-11-19 06:28:46,272 - INFO - Successfully wrote data to './services/otel_collector/pipelines.yaml'.
+        2025-02-13 00:04:36,530 - INFO - Successfully wrote data to './services/otel_collector/pipelines.yaml'.
-        2024-11-19 06:28:46,273 - INFO - Successfully wrote data to './services/otel_collector/receivers.yaml'.
+        2025-02-13 00:04:36,533 - INFO - Successfully wrote data to './services/otel_collector/receivers.yaml'.

 Updating F5 AST
 ---------------

 Let's check the AST OTel collector version by examining the ``docker-compose.yaml`` file, which resides in the repo root directory.
-The version running in this lab's corresponding UDF environment should, but may not always be up-to-date.
+The version running in this lab's corresponding UDF environment may not always be up-to-date, given F5 AST's rapid, iterative development cycle.

 #.
 Review the ``docker-compose.yaml`` file: